 Perhaps you’re surprised that we chose a domestic focus for our first suggestion.
 However, if you’re a solo entrepreneur or the founder of a fledgling business, there’s every probability that enterprise is taking precedence over family.

-This is a common situation for new business-owners and one that’s been the ruin of more than a few family relationships.
+This is a common situation for new business owners and one that’s been the ruin of more than a few family relationships.
 Moreover, if you don’t invest in your home and family life, it’s not only that part of your life that will suffer.

-A lack of domestic contentment can put strain on everybody—yourself included—and can actually distract you from running your business effectively, regardless of how much time you spend in work-mode.
+A lack of domestic contentment can put a strain on everybody—yourself included—and can actually distract you from running your business effectively, regardless of how much time you spend in work-mode.
 So if you find yourself with some extra time gained through outsourcing, do yourself and your family a favour and spend a few more hours cultivating domestic bliss.

 2. Put More Focus on Core Business Activity